Henshaws Society for Blind People: Community outreach centres

 The Greater Manchester Resource Centre offers outreach services providing information, advice and support.

 At the Manchester Royal Eye Hospital, the Patient Support Service provides post-diagnosis and other counseling.

 In Salford, the Community Outreach Worker works closely with Salford Social Services and volunteers to reduce social isolation, increase confidence and improve quality of life for older people with a visual impairment.

 Henshaws Children and Family Services offers a range of support, social and training activities throughout the year with young people up to age 18.

 Both Resource Centres are stocked with specialist toys, contain soft play areas and sensory stimulation rooms.

 Following recent takeovers of Bolton, Oldham and Tameside societies for blind people, Henshaws now offers a small amount of services from each of these areas, including assessments & benefits support.

 Rehabilitation services

-Henshaws contract with a number of social services across NW England to supply rehabilitation services.
+Henshaws contract with a number of social services across North West England to supply rehabilitation services.
 The rehabilitation officers provide training in daily living skills to help visually impaired people achieve greater independence.
 This is entitled 'Pathway to Wellbeing' and has been funded by a National Lottery grant since 2013.